 Mattress shopping has transformed in the past decade.
 Without ever leaving your house, you can shop and order your next mattress.
 Since you don’t get to lie on it out before you buy, we do it for you.

 About a year ago, we took a look at the Leesa mattress.
 This product featured an excellent combination of contour and support.
 It did have some trouble staying cool, though.
-In our thermal imaging test, it took it about 30% longer than average to cool off.
+In our thermal imaging test, it took it about 30 percent longer than average to cool off.

 I’m always impressed with a company that implements consumer feedback, and that’s exactly what Leesa did.
 They recently redesigned their product to place a stronger focus on cool sleep, so I’m really excited to share my findings with you guys.